modlfo/VultModules/content/Vorg.md

 <center>Included in: <a href="/compacts/" class="btn btn-primary" role="button">VultCompacts</a> </center>

-Vorg is based on the OTA (Operational Transconductance Amplifier) version of the MS-20 filter.
+Vorg is a low/high pass filter based on a modernized Operational Transconductance Amplifier version of the MS-20 filter.
 Vorg is the first module that I developed with the idea of making it feel exactly as a real eurorack module.
 This considers the spacing between the knobs and sizes.
 Vorg is also part of Freak.
 Using it with Freak allows modulating the Resonance and Drive controls.

 ## Documentation